prashantdds/test-contracts/README.md

 receiveRevenueForAddress(address _userAddress) - anyone can call
 receiveRevenueForAddressBulk(address[] memory _userAddresses) - anyone can call
 ```

+### SubnetDAODistributor
+1. The XCT assigned to subnet local DAO (1 - part of (1+r+s+t+u)) goes to clusters based on weights set by `CLUSTER_LIST_ROLE` defined in Registration smart contract.
+Default clusters get `weight = 10` for each CLUSTER_LIST_ROLE DAO.
+2. `CLUSTER_LIST_ROLE` of Registration contract calls `addWeight()` with subnet id, revenue address and weight.
+Weight can be any uint number, the ratios must be kept in mind.
+Calling the same function, `CLUSTER_LIST_ROLE`  can also update weights.
+3. Call `collectAndAssignRevenues()` anytime to assign revenues share to addresses whom weights are assigned.
+It is by default called every time `addWeight()` is called to add/update weights.
+4. Anyone can claim for cluster user after calling `claimAllRevenueFor()` with user address, can be claimed on own by calling `claimAllRevenue()`.
+5. Call `resetWeights()` to reset all weights and do the changes.
+6. View weights for any address by `getWeightsFor(subnetId, revenueAddress)`.
+To see balance of assigned revenues, call `balanceOfAssignedRevenue(Rev Address)`

 ### RoleControl
 1. It is deployed for particular NFT id and only the owner of that NFT can grant roles.